gaehlerm/SoftwareEngineering/README.md

 "Intelligence is the ability to adapt to change." – Stephen Hawking, among others

-All architectures become iterative because of unknown unknowns.
-Agile just recognizes this and does it sooner. - Fundamentals of Software Architecture
+"All architectures become iterative because of unknown unknowns.
+Agile just recognizes this and does it sooner." - Mark Richards, Fundamentals of Software Architecture

 // How much of this chapter is explained in Working in teams